rubenlagus/TelegramBots/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.telegram/telegrambots/badge.svg)](http://mvnrepository.com/artifact/org.telegram/telegrambots)
 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://github.com/rubenlagus/TelegramBots/blob/master/LICENSE)

-A simple to use and Easy library to create Telegram Bots in Java
+A simple to use and easy library to create Telegram Bots in Java.

 ## Contributions
 Feel free to fork this project, work on it and then make a pull request against **DEV** branch.
 Most of the times I will accept them if they add something valuable to the code.